-This online guide provides information and links to resources for Films/Theatrer Studies available via UST Libraries.
+This online guide provides information and links to resources for Films Studies via UST Libraries.
 Use the tabs to help find books, academic articles, videos, websites as well as information on how to cite sources.
-Contact the Film/Theater liaison librarian if you have questions or need research assistance
+Contact the Films/Theater Liaison

 This 10-volume series considers the film industry from its early roots in the 19th century through the 1980s.
 It examines the development of film and the film industry, analyzing both the genres, themes and technology that defined each decade and the political and economic background that gave rise to them.